Small Investment Program (SIP)

 FinEU-ELLEN SARL of France (FinEU|) is seeking MIGA guarantees for its equity and shareholder loan investment in Alternaprod Mali SASU (“Alternaprod” or “the Project Enterprise”) in Mali.

-The Project consists of: (i) the storage of E-Longlife solar PV power kits with lithium-storage batteries of various capacities, and high energy efficiency productive tools and appliances (together, “Solar Kits”) in Alternaprod’s warehouses; (ii) transportation of Solar Kits to the end users’ sites, and (iii) installation, operation, and maintenance of Solar Kits in the end users’ sites (the “Project”).
+The Project consists of: (i) the storage of E-Longlife solar PV power kits of various capacities, and high energy efficiency productive tools and appliances (together, “Solar Kits”) in Alternaprod’s warehouses; (ii) transportation of Solar Kits to the end users’ sites, and (iii) installation, operation, and maintenance of Solar Kits in the end users’ sites (the “Project”).
 The Solar Kits are remotely operated from the Alternaprod office in Bamako and include a GPS to protect against theft.

-The Solar Kits are owned by Alternaprod and the installation in a customer’s house typically involves placing a solar panel on the roof, and a battery inside the house.
+The Solar Kits are owned by Alternaprod and the installation in a customer’s house typically involves placing a solar panel on the roof, and a Solar inverter inside the house.
 As part of the installation, the customer is trained on electrical safety.
 The customer is not allowed to conduct any type of maintenance work on the Solar Kit, apart from a commitment to keep the solar panel clean.

 The Project has been operational since 2020 on a pilot scale and is currently expanding its operations in Mali.
 Project facilities in Mali include a warehouse and office in Bamako, as well as regional sales offices in the towns of Kita, Bougouni, and Kayes.
 There are currently around 30 employees, and once fully operational the Project is expected to employ up to 60 staff.